kevjue/plasma-dex/README.md

 ### child_chain

-`child_chain` is a Python implementation of a Plasma MVP child chain client.
+`child_chain` is a Python implementation of a Plasma MVP DEX child chain client.
 It's useful to think of `child_chain` as analogous to [Parity](https://www.parity.io) or [Geth](https://geth.ethereum.org).
 This component manages a store of `Blocks` and `Transactions` that are updated when events are fired in the root contract.

 `child_chain` also contains an RPC server that enables client interactions.
 By default, this server runs on port `8546`.